Guest Host: Peter J. Regan

 If you’ve ever stayed in a hotel with the new name of the hotel written on a bedsheet and draped over the sign with the old name of the hotel, thank Peter.
 He’s a long-time veteran of the hospitality resort industry, and makes sure your hotel experience is something to rave about on TripAdvisor.
 When he’s not complaining about the size of the bath towels, he’s expounding on what’s wrong with movies.
 Mark and Jim have known Peter since high school, and he’s always been like this.
 Except for the bath towels part.
 That’s new.

 Tanya Livingston sits in a chair in the Trans Global Executive Lounge, while Mel sits opposite Mrs. Quonset on the sofa.
-Mrs Quonset is explaining the methods she uses to stow away on planes.
+Mrs Quonset continues to explain the methods she uses to stow away on planes.
+She says she gets past the stewardesses because “they’re always talking to the men.”

 In This Minute